vectordotdev/vector/docs/manual/setup/getting-started.md

 ## Hello World Mark II

-The echoing of events isn't very exciting, though.
+The echoing of events isn't very exciting.
 Let's see what we can do with some real observability data.
 Let's take a classic problem, collecting and processing Syslog events, and see how Vector handles it.

 To do this, we're going to add two new components to our configuration file.
-The first component uses the [`generator` source][docs.sources.generator].
-The `generator` source creates sample log data that can allow you to simulate different types of events in various formats.

-> But, but you said "real" observability data?
-We choose generated data because it's hard for us to know what
-> platform you're trying Vector on.
-That means it's also hard to document a single way for everyone to get
-> data into Vector.

-The second component is a transform called [`remap`][docs.transforms.remap].
-The `remap` transform is at the heart of what makes Vector so powerful for processing observability data.
-The transform exposes a simple language called [Vector Remap Language][docs.vrl] that allows you to parse, manipulate, and decorate your event data as it passes through Vector.
-Using `remap`, you can turn static events into informational data that can help you ask and answer questions about your environment's state.

 Let's look at our updated configuration now:

 ```toml title="vector.toml"
 [sources.generate_syslog]